 What is the history of the price movement?

 The price is the end result of the battle between the forces of supply and demand for the company’s stock.
-The objective of analysis is to forecast the direction of the future price.
-By focusing on price and only price, technical analysis represents a direct approach.
+The objective of the analysis is to forecast the direction of the future price.
+By focusing on price and only price, the technical analysis represents a direct approach.

 Technical analysts consider the market to be 80% psychological and 20% logical.
-Fundamental analysts consider the market to be 20% psychological and 80% logical.
+Fundamental analysts consider the market to be 20% psychological and 80% rational.
 Psychological or logical may be open for debate, but there is no questioning the current price of a security.

 Fundamental analysis can be valuable, but it should be approached with caution.
 If you are reading research written by a sell-side analyst, it is important to be familiar with the analyst behind the report.
-We all have personal biases, and every analyst has some sort of bias.
+We all have personal biases, and every analyst has some bias.